Frequently Asked Questions

 Why caregivers?

-I come from a long-line of caregivers and being that I loved people, I became a caregiver myself when I set out to get licensed as a clinical social worker.
+My grandmothers were teachers, mom a nurse, aunts a doctor, sister a nurse, and I became a professional caregiver myself when I set out to get licensed as a clinical social worker.
 Years later, I had reached “the top of my career” and was giving it my all working with some of the highest risk & under-resourced populations in Los Angeles.
 I loved them, my team and was passionate about my work.
-I would receive recognition and positive feedback from peers and higher ups constantly.
-It was also at this time, I was the heaviest I’d ever been, often working 50+ hour weeks, commuting 3 hours a day only to do more working from home.
+I was receiving near-daily recognition and glowing feedback from peers, clients and higher ups.
+However, my own life wasn’t ok - I was the heaviest I’d ever been, often working 50+ hour weeks, commuting 3 hours a day only to do more working from home.
 I was feeling increasingly disconnected from my friends, family and my spouse.

 I was in my “dream job” why couldn’t I just… keep going?
 “It’s all part of it” & “This is how it goes” - I would tell myself.
 It took an event that was a threat to my life to take place from that job for me to have the tiniest bit of insight that, whatever my problem was: I was burned out, in incredibly poor physical & mental health.

 I set out to learn how to really listen to myself, be present and live my life with intention.
-It’s growing to be common sense that difficult feelings and experiences are part of what it means to live a full life & that we are not meant to rid ourselves of them.
-We are meant to learn how to move with, not only live with we must thrive with them.
-Taking care of ourselves and learning how to remind ourselves that “just because we can, doesn’t mean we should” becomes an act of self-preservation and, should we choose to, sustainability of that care.
+It’s growing to be part of my common sense that difficult feelings and experiences are part of what it means to live a full life & that we are not meant to rid ourselves of them.
+We are meant to learn not only the “how-to move with them”, I have come to believe we are meant to learn how we can thrive with them.
+Taking care of ourselves and learning how to remind ourselves that “just because we can, doesn’t mean we should” becomes an act of self-preservation and, should we choose to, sustainability of that care we’ve prided ourselves in.

 If this sounds like you or someone you know, I get it and I want to help you to receive that care you so generously give to others.
 I hope to hear from you.